pboling/railsbling.com/content/month-serializer/intro.md

 ### Why use Month instead of Date or Time?

-- Month is lighter weight.
+- Month is lighter weight
 - There are many situations where having Months incrementable by 1 is useful
-  - e.g. Directly mappable to iteration index
+  - directly mappable to iteration index
 - It facilitates month-based math.
+  - epochal math like adding 48 months to June, 2018
+  - monthly subscription logic
-- Adding a day when a day is not relevant, such as for data with a 1 month resolution, can result in very overcomplicated systems that try to work around or ignore the stray days.
+- Adding a day when a day is not relevant can result in very overcomplicated systems that try to work around or ignore the stray days
+  - data with a 1 month resolution

 ## Installation